imri0t/workpacer/README.md

 # workpacer
+##description
-script that helps keep track of work loads and reminds the user to take breaks
+Script that helps keep track of work loads and reminds the user to take breaks

+##requirements
+- termcolor module (pip install colorama)